 Today I asked someone about a project: “How long has it been in development, how much did it cost, and how many users does it have?”
 It occurred to me that while I could probably make a pretty good guess about those numbers for THATCamp, I had never sat down and done the math.
 So I did.
 Here it is.

 THATCamp has been in development for five years, maybe almost six if you count the planning time before the first one.
 The first day of the first THATCamp was May 31, 2008, so the fifth anniversary is coming up on May 31, 2013.
-(Ooh, maybe that’s the day to release a commemorative edition of the first t-shirt — the dark blue one with the yellow tent.)
+(Ooh, maybe that’s the day to release a commemorative edition of the — the dark blue one with the yellow tent.)

 How much has THATCamp (broadly conceived) cost over those five years?
 It turns out there’s a nice round number: a million dollars.
 That’s a rough estimate, of course, but it’s about right.
 The Mellon Foundation has given us two two-year grants of approximately $250,000 apiece, so that’s half a million dollars.
 That money has gone to pay my salary (in full) and parts of the salary of various other people at the Roy Rosenzweig Center for History and New Media and beyond who’ve spent time on THATCamp: designers and developers and sysadmins such as Chris Raymond, Jeremy Boggs, Boone Gorges, Tammie Lister, and Ammon Shepherd and administrators and managers and assistants such as Tom Scheinfeldt, Rebecca Onion, Andy Privée, Jeny Martinez, and Sarah Kahler.
 The money has also funded my travel budget, which has allowed me go to 19 separate THATCamps (at least!) to teach workshops and to help the organizers.
 The Mellon money has also gone to fund fellowships for grad students and junior scholars to go to THATCamp, and to pay stipends to reviewers of fellowship applications and to workshop instructors.
 There have been plenty of other miscellaneous expenses, as well (stickers, stickers, and more stickers).